 All members of staff and volunteers will have access to safeguarding training at least every three years in line with Devon Children and Families Partnership (DCFP).
-We Will also, as part of our induction, issue information in relation to our Safeguarding policy as well as any policies related to safeguarding and promoting our children/young people's welfare to all newly appointed staff and volunteers.
-There will also regular safeguarding updates at staff meetings, supervisions and via email.
+We will also, as part of our induction, issue information in relation to our Safeguarding policy as well as any policies related to safeguarding and promoting our children/young people's welfare to all newly appointed staff and volunteers.
+There will also be regular safeguarding updates at staff meetings and supervisions

-Our DSL's will undertake further safeguarding training, Group 3 DCFP Multi-agencySafeguarding course or Group 3 Refresher Courses.
+Our DSL's will undertake further safeguarding training, Group 3 DCFP Multi-agency Safeguarding course or Group 3 Refresher Courses.
 This will be undertaken at least every three years which updates their awareness and understanding of the impact of the wide agenda of safeguarding issues.
-This will support both the DSL and deputyDSL to be able to better undertake their role and support the setting in ensuring our safeguarding arrangements are robust and achieving better outcomes for the children in our setting.
+This will support both the DSL and Deputy DSL to be able to better undertake their role and support the setting in ensuring our safeguarding arrangements are robust and achieving better outcomes for the children in our setting.

-Our Trustees/Committee/Proprietor will have access to safeguarding training nour Named Trustees/Committee/Proprietor for Safeguarding will also undertake additional awareness training at least every three years.
+Our Owner will have access to safeguarding training and our Named Owner for Safeguarding will also undertake additional awareness training at least every three years.
 They will also be advised to undertake additional training to support their employers' role in Handling Allegations against adults who work with children and young people, including our staff and volunteers.

-Our safeguarding arrangements are reported on an annual basis to our

-Trustees/Committee/Proprietor and our Safeguarding policy is reviewed annually, in order to keep it updated in line with local and national guidance/legislation.
+Our safeguarding arrangements are reported on an annual basis to our Owner and our Safeguarding policy is reviewed annually, to keep it updated in line with local and national guidance/legislation.